-The TCF official translations will be progressively published at https://register.consensu.org/Translation.
-IAB Europe will also update them where relevant according to local market feedback.
+The TCF official translations have been published at https://register.consensu.org/Translation.
+IAB Europe is now in the process of updating them progressively according to local market feedback.
 If you have any feedback on a translation, you can provide suggestions at framework@iabeurope.eu.

-Translations for TCF v2.1 will remain available after 30 September 2023 for TCF Canada, at the same URL.
+Translations for TCF v2.1 will remain available after 20 November 2023 for TCF Canada, at the same URL.